 In some cases, the recipient may have to revise or amend a previously submitted FFR.
 When the revision results in a balance due to NEH, the recipient must submit a revised FFR whenever the overcharge is discovered, no matter how much time has lapsed since the original due date of the report.
 (See OMB Circular A-129 and 2 CFR §200.345 Collection of amounts due, for requirements regarding unreturned amounts that become delinquent debts.)
 Revised expenditure reports representing additional expenditures by the recipient that were not reported to NEH within the 90-day time frame may be submitted to with an explanation for the revision.
 The explanation also should indicate why the revision is necessary and describe what action is being taken by the recipient to preclude similar situations in the future.
 If an adjustment is to be made, the NEH will advise the recipient of actions it will take to reflect the adjustment.

 Frequency and Due Dates

-A final FFR must be submitted within ninety (90) days after the completion of the grant period.
+A final FFR must be submitted within ninety (90) calendar days after the end date of the period of performance

 How to Submit